-Although class 42 is broad, there are a few things it doesn’t cover.
+Although Class 42 is broad, there are still a few things it doesn’t cover.

-- Some forms of market research are class 35 services.
-Keep in mind, however, that product development is generally a class 42 service.
+- Some forms of market research are Class 35 services.
+Keep in mind, however, that product development is generally a Class 42 service.

-- Medical or veterinary treatment services are always class 44 services.
+- Medical or veterinary treatment services are always Class 44 services.

-Finding Similar Trademarks
+Search for Similar Trademarks

 Before you actually apply for your trademark, you’ll want to take a look at the USPTO’s trademark database.
-It’s free to use and lists every currently active trademark.
+It’s free to use, and lists every currently active trademark.

 In the event the attorney finds a confusingly similar trademark, he or she can help you how best to proceed.

 Maintaining Your Trademark

 However, you do have to take steps to research possible cases of trademark infringement and respond to them.

 Note that not all uses of your name or brand are necessarily unfair trade practices.
-US law recognizes some practices, such as parody and nominal use, as fair use.
+U.S. law recognizes some practices, such as parody and nominal use, as fair use.